-The Caesar Creek Soaring Club owns eight sailplanes and three tow planes.
+The Caesar Creek Soaring Club owns seven sailplanes and three tow planes.
 As a member you have access to these ships, each of which has specific criteria you must meet in order to fly them from our field.
 Flights are typically limited to one hour in length, but two hours can be requested and given at the discretion of the days Crew Chief.

 — Our Sailplanes —